vicky1630/Tic-Tac-Toe/README.md

-Tic-Tac-Toe
+# Tic-Tac-Toe

-* List technologies used
-* Link to wireframes and user stories.
+# My Approach

 * Document your planning and tell a story about your development process and problem-solving strategy.

-* List unsolved problems which would be fixed in future iterations.
-* Describe how you solved for the winner
-* Describe how some of your favorite functions work
+# Wireframes and User Stories

 My Story Points

 My WireFrame Idea

+# Determing the Winner

+* Describe how you solved for the winner

+# Technologies Used

 Using the ? thing.

+# Notable Functions

+* List unsolved problems which would be fixed in future iterations.